Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

-The most basic form of hypothesis testing is binary hypothesis testing, which consists of a null hypothesis $\mathsf{H}_0$ and an alternative hypothesis $\mathsf{H}_1$.
+The most basic form of hypothesis testing is binary hypothesis testing, i.e.,~ testing a null hypothesis $\mathsf{H}_0$ against an alternative hypothesis $\mathsf{H}_1$.
 In quantum computing, the two hypotheses are modeled by quantum states $\rho_0$ and $\rho_1$, respectively.
-To distinguish the two quantum states, one has to perform a test $T$, or equivalently a two-outcome positive-operator valued measure (POVM) measurement $\{T, \mathds{1}- T \}$ on the received state, where $0\leq T \leq \mathds{1}$ is a quantum observable.
-Such a test $T$ incurs two types of error probabilities; namely, the type-I error $\alpha(T) := \Pr\left[\mathsf{H}_1|\mathsf{H}_0 \right] = \Tr\left[ \rho_0 (\mathds{1} - T) \right]$ is the probability of accepting the $\mathsf{H}_1$ when $\mathsf{H}_0$ is true, and the type-II error $\beta(T) := \Pr\left[\mathsf{H}_0|\mathsf{H}_1 \right] = \Tr\left[ \rho_1 T \right]$ is to decide for $\mathsf{H}_0$ when actually $\mathsf{H}_1$ is true.
+To distinguish the two quantum states, one has to perform a test $T$, or equivalently, a two-outcome positive-operator valued measure (POVM) measurement $\{T, \mathds{1}- T \}$ on the received state, where $0\leq T \leq \mathds{1}$ is a quantum observable.
+Such a test $T$ incurs two types of errors: the type-I error probability $\alpha(T) := \Pr\left[\mathsf{H}_1|\mathsf{H}_0 \right] = \Tr\left[ \rho_0 (\mathds{1} - T) \right]$, the probability of accepting $\mathsf{H}_1$ when $\mathsf{H}_0$ is true; and the type-II error probability $\beta(T) := \Pr\left[\mathsf{H}_0|\mathsf{H}_1 \right] = \Tr\left[ \rho_1 T \right]$, the probability of deciding for $\mathsf{H}_0$ when actually $\mathsf{H}_1$ is true.
+Subsequently, we simply term $\alpha(T)$ and $\beta(T)$ as the type-I error and the type-II error, respectively.
 If the prior probabilities of the hypotheses are known, say $p$ and $1-p$, we measure the performance of the decision scheme by calculating the average (Bayes) error probability.
-We term this the Bayesian approach, {and specifically the symmetric setting when the two hypotheses are equally likely, $p=1-p=\frac12$.} In most practical situations where the prior probabilities are unknown, a Neyman-Pearson approach is to analyze the trade-off between the two types of errors.
-We call this the asymmetric setting.
+We name this the Bayesian approach, and specifically the symmetric setting, $p=1-p=\frac12$, when the two hypotheses are equally likely.
+In most practical situations where the prior probabilities are unknown, the Neyman--Pearson approach is used to analyze the trade-off between the two types of errors.
+We name this the asymmetric setting.